Jonofsun/WareHouseWreckage/DocumentationUpdate5.26.24.md

 ## Lessons Learned

 - fully ready and excited to finish up the Kingdom demo.
 Work on it has started in full now
-- as a personal milestone id like to return to this project and try to recreate it wa c++ script
+- as a personal milestone id like to return to this project and try to recreate it in c++ script